St. Peter's Baldachin: Description and history

+At right, two of the Solomonic columns brought to Rome by Constantine, in their present-day location on a pier in St. Peter's Basilica.
+In the foreground at left is part of Bernini's Baldacchino, inspired by the original columns.

 The bronze and gilded baldachin was the first of Bernini's works to combine sculpture and architecture and represents an important development in Baroque church interior design and furnishing.
 The canopy rests upon four helical columns each of which stands on a high marble plinth.
 The columns support a cornice which curves inwards in the middle of each side.
 Above this, four twice-life-size angels stand at the corners behind whom four large volutes rise up to a second smaller cornice which in turn supports the gilded cross on a sphere, a symbol of the world redeemed by Christianity.

 The four columns are 20 metres or 66 feet high.
 The base and capital were cast separately and the shaft of each column was cast in three sections.
 Their helical form was derived from the smaller marble helical columns once thought to have been brought to Rome by the Emperor Constantine from Solomon's Temple in Jerusalem and which were used in the Old Saint Peter's Basilica (See the article Solomonic column).
 From the cornice hangs a bronze semblance of the scalloped and tasselled border that typically trimmed the papal baldacchino.
 The structure is decorated with detailed motifs including heraldic emblems of the Barberini family (Urban VIII was born Maffeo Barberini) such as bees and laurel leaves.
 The underside of the canopy and directly above the officiating pope is a radiant sun – another emblem of the Barberini.